Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 <img src="ProtoshieldArduino.png" width="500" height="250">

 **Figure 1**
 I used a prototyping shield for my Arduino that provides a layout with various components labeled for easy identification.
 This prototyping shield is designed to expand the functionality of an Arduino board by offering additional connections and soldering space.
-It includes a reset button, digital input/output pins, 5V and 3.3V power outputs, multiple ground (GND) connections, and analog input ports (A0-A5).
 There are also ready-made traces connecting different through holes for easier and more efficient connections.
-In order to connect the proto shield to the Arduino, I soldered header pins onto the proto shield which connect to the following pins on the Arduino serving as an extension.
+In order to connect the proto shield to the Arduino, I soldered header pins on it which connect to the following pins on the Arduino.

+If the user bends or slouches, the flex sensor will read this data and they will get a notification on their phone which you can see below:

 <img src="BadPostureNotification.png" width="400" height="400">

 **Figure 2**
-This image shows the notification the user gets if their posture status is bad on my MIT App Inventor App.
-After they connect to the bluetooth, they will get to see their posture status.
-If the user toggle’s the notification switch on and their posture is “bad”, they will also get a notification on their phone telling them to fix their posture.
+After the user connects to the bluetooth, they will get to see their posture status.
+If they choose toggle’s the notification switch on and their posture is “bad”, they will also get a notification on their phone telling them to fix their posture.
 This way even if they don’t have their app open, they will still get to know if their posture is bad.

 ## Challenges Faced
 I faced several challenges while working on my final milestone.
 One of the challenges I faced while working on my project was soldering all of my components onto the proto shield from a breadboard.
 Initially, on my first attempt, I misaligned the header pins when soldering, so the proto shield wasn't able to connect to the arduino.
 As a result, I had to try again with a new proto shield.
 I learned to use masking tape this time so that the header pins wouldn't fall out or move around.
 On my second attempt, I was able to connect the proto shield onto the Arduino Uno.